 - Recurring or repeating events aren't supported at this time.
 You can duplicate events to create identical events without reentering the same information.

-- The Events Page doesn’t support appointment, event, or class booking.
-We recommend linking to a third-party service to add booking to your site.
+- Events Pages don’t support appointment, event, or class booking.
+We recommend using Appointment Scheduling Blocks to add booking to your site.

-- The Events Page displays event information like excerpts and thumbnail images, but doesn't support other content blocks.
-To display events beside other types of content, add a Calendar Block to a Regular Page.
+- Events Pages display event information like excerpts and thumbnail images, but don't support other content blocks.
+To display events with other types of content, add Calendar Blocks to Layout Pages.

 Events Page layout

-When a visitor clicks an event, the event will appear on its own page with the full description.
-You can enable share buttons and export links to Google Calendar or iCal in the Style Editor.
+When a visitor clicks an event, the event appears on its own page with the full description.
+You can style events to enable Share buttons, export links, and more.

 Events Pages vs. Calendar Blocks

-The Events Page and the Calendar Block can both display upcoming events on your site, but each one works a little differently.
+Events Pages and Calendar Blocks both display upcoming events on your site, but they work a little differently.

-The Events Page is the main location for all your events.
-Create and manage all events through your Events Page, and customize the look using the Style Editor.
+Events Pages create a landing page that displays your events in Calendar or List layouts.
+Create and manage all events through your Events Pages, and customize the look in the Design panel.

-In the Home Menu, click Pages, then click the + icon to add a new page.
-Select Events from the New Page menu.
+- In the Home Menu, click Pages, then click the + icon.

 To learn more, visit Adding pages to your navigation.